kevinjoramos/AndroidButtonChallenge/README.md

 ## Data Layer

 Usually our repository class would have dependencies that would do the heavy lifting for making requests to a data source.
-However, since we are generating a mocked response, it didn't make sense to make these dependencies.\
+However, since we are generating a mocked response, it didn't make sense to make these dependencies.

 ![Repository lack of dependencies](images/img.png)

-Using Kotlin's sealed classes feature, I made this class that can act as an all purpose container for both successful and unsuccessful responses from the data source.
+Using Kotlin's sealed classes feature, I added this class that can act as an all purpose container for both successful and unsuccessful responses from the data source.

 ![Network Response Sealed classes](images/img_1.png)

 This member function is used by the repository to mock our response when called.
-Here we use withContext() in order execute this function off the main thread.
+It uses withContext() to execute this function off the main thread.

 ![Mock function](images/img_2.png)